 The short version

-By our AGM (Mar 10), we hope to be ready to begin our search process for a new lead pastor.
-Before this, we’re looking at our Mission, Vision, Values, doing some staff evaluations, creating a new position description, and designing the actual search process.
+By our AGM (Mar 10), we hope to share our progress towards looking at our Mission, Vision, Values, doing some staff evaluations, creating a new position description, and designing the actual search process.

 The long version…

 Ron Toews, our transition pastor, began with us at the end of November.
 Since this time, he has met one-on-one with more than 60 attendees at our church, and also participated in many groups and gatherings — from Impact nights, to board meetings, to Stephen Ministry conversations, to staff meetings and more.
 Through his listening and conversation, Ron has captured a summary of his learnings so far.
 (Here is a link to this report!)

 As a reminder, Ron was brought on as a behind-the-scenes support person to help look at questions of vision, structure and relational renewal in our transition.
 His voice/larynx challenges keep him from doing much public speaking, but as a resource in one-on-one situations, he has been immensely valuable.
 You can reach him at firstname.lastname@example.org if you’d like to arrange a connection.

 Besides this report, Ron has also identified a few key areas he has encouraged us (the Board) to focus on, to help us move forward:

 - Renewing our mission, vision and values.
 Knowing what guides us as church is crucial to making decisions about next steps.
 In line with this recommendation, this past Sunday we held a “KGF Conversation,” to delve more deeply into our mission, vision and values.
 The evening was beautiful, and helped us see ourselves in a new light.
 (You can click here for the “summary poem” from the evening.)
 What we hope to do is use this night’s information to review our current mission, vision and values, and see if any renewed or updated language is needed going forward.
 We hope to use the upcoming AGM (Mar 10) to present these shifts if any are being recommended.